samturton2/Kubernetes_deployment/README.md

 ```

 - We can now deploy nginx on our kubernetes infrastructure.
 This can be done easily by launching a nginx docker container
+- (I've tested this in the udemy node, provisioning user_date in the terraform file)

 ```bash
 # How to proceed deployment on k8s